tysonmote/rapper/README.markdown

 Browsers will automatically re-download and cache the new asset.

+# Rake tasks

+Rapper includes Rake tasks for packaging assets.
+Set this up in your `Rakefile`:

+    Rapper::Tasks.new do |config|
+      config[:path] = "config/assets.yml"
+      config[:env] = "production"
+    end

+Default namespace is `rapper`.
+The namespace can be changed as the first param:

+    Rapper::Tasks.new :assets do ...

+Both config options are required.

 # Development

 Rapper's got a Gemfile.
 You know what to do.